mpsantos7/Gaussian-Log-Spectrum-Extract/README.md

 # geraspec
-notebook to extract some information from Gaussian log
+Jupyter notebook to extract information about molecular spectra from Gaussian log Already Python 3
+Extract and Plot Infrared and Raman peaks.